viscory/bofa_ctc22/README.md

 # FICC Coding Challenge - Code To Connect 2022

 The challenge was to create a portfolio tracker.
+Please check the powerpoint deck to get a better idea of what I created.
+Ranked 2nd for the challenge.